Who remembers McDonalds’ teenie beanie babies?

 - Email 5: Mention your course again + where people can contact you

-Brennan is a fan of selling your course within this free course - but not all email courses do this.
+Brennan is a fan of selling a course within this free course — but not all email courses do this.
 Some follow up the day after the email course closes with a hard sell to join their online course.

-Creating Content for Your Email Course
+Step 3: Create Content for Your Email Course

 That’s reduce work and reuse your content.

 If you have content...Reuse your blog posts to help create your email course.
 If there are specific blog posts that have performed well, focus on this information in your email course.